openethereum/openethereum.github.io/Extrinsic.md

 To get maximum efficiency with on-chain storage, `Address`es are encoded as variable length quantities: if it's an index whose value is small enough, the value is encoded as a single byte.
 If it's an index that fits into 2, 4 or 8 bytes, then it'll be encoded into 3, 5 and 9 bytes respectively.
 If it's a straight 32-byte identifier, then it'll be encoded into 33 bytes.

-The translation from AccountIndex to AccountId, if necessary, is done through a on-chain query provided by the *Balances* module.
+The translation from `AccountIndex` to `AccountId`, if necessary, is done through a on-chain query provided by the *Balances* module.
 Account Indexes can be reused if the account becomes dead, implying that any transaction which refers to the account using an Index must be executed in a timely fashion, i.e. while the account is still alive.
 If the account holder keeps ample funds in it, then it'll be fine, but if they spend it all, then the transaction could become invalid since the Account ID that it is signed with could no longer match the account to which the index later refers.

 ### Signing Payload